 7. I am a frequent flyer member and am signed up to receive emails from the main airlines I fly.
 While most “sales” aren’t really sales I always check the fares because sometimes they really are sales.
 Also don’t be stuck on flying one carrier both ways.
 Sometimes a “multiple” carrier flight will come up.

 8. If a sale comes up or a super low fare I BOOK IMMEDIATELY.
 If you do not book immediately the airfare will be gone when you make up your mind.
 It can be gone in minutes.
 People are always telling me “I had this great fare but when I went back the next day it was gone.”
 Airfares change constantly.
 On American Airlines you can hold a fare for 24 hours.
 With United and Alaska you can get a refund in 24 hours.
 The Transportation Department requires a full refund for 24 hours.
-Another thing is to have the credit card you plan to charge the tickets to with you or have the number, verification code and expiration date available where ever you are so you can book immediately .
+Another thing is to have the credit card you plan to charge the tickets on with you or have the number, verification code and expiration date available where ever you are so you can book immediately .

 - Be flexible by having several destination and travel date options.